 - Energy Management System (EMS): 10%

 For sites below 5MVA supply transformer capacity, the EMS score contributions are:

 ADDC/AADC Energy Management Qualification Requirement

-Each site will submit evidence that they have in place the basic elements of simple energy management systems to their Certifying Body (CB).
-The evidence submitted will be tested against specific pass/fail criteria, all of which must be passed in order for the site to receive a Certifying Body's Report from the CB.
-The CB can check with ADDC or AADC whether the evidence conforms to requirements.
+Each site will submit evidence that they have in place the basic elements of simple energy management systems to their chosen certifying body (CB).
+The evidence submitted will be tested against specific pass/fail criteria, all of which must be passed in order for the site to receive the CB's formal report of conformance.
+The CB can check with ADDC or AADC to check whether the evidence conforms to requirements.
 Based on the CB's assessment, if a site is admitted to the scheme, ongoing assessment by ADDC/AADC of site performance against other criteria also dictates whether or not it will continue to be eligible to receive the tariff during the year.

 There are thus two separate sets of energy management criteria:

-- Initial joining and reapplication criteria that must be satisfied in order for the site to receive a Conformance Certificate from its Certifying Body and rejoin the scheme as part of the qualification process at the start of each year, as per table 1 that follows.
+- Initial joining and reapplication criteria that must be satisfied in order for the site to receive a conformance certificate from its certifying body and rejoin the scheme as part of the qualification process at the start of each year, as per table 1 that follows.

-- Ongoing performance criteria that must be satisfied for the site to continue receiving the tariff as per table1 below.
+- Ongoing performance criteria that must be satisfied for the site to continue receiving the tariff, as per table 2 that follows.

-Where a site has special characteristics or circumstances that puts its energy management evidence outside of the prescribed quality specifications, ADDC/AADC should be consulted by the Certifying Body to ensure that a fair assessment takes place.
+Where a site has special characteristics or circumstances that put its energy management evidence outside of the prescribed quality specifications, ADDC/AADC should be consulted by the CB to ensure that a fair assessment takes place.

 Special Note on Single Line Diagram for Proving Connected Load (Supply Capacity)